wshon/madedit-mod/README.txt

 Fix: Remove extra overflow icon from Toolbars
 Fix: Crash in ColumnAlign while reverse selection
 Fix: Column align will has issue if you select beyond the EOL
+Fix: File name was not marked as "modified*" in ColumnAlign

 Mod v0.3.6
 1.New: Create scripts directory if not exists while saving recorded script